johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4100-OFFENSIVE-TOOLS/4200-Sliver-C2/4210-Sliver.md

 chmod 600 /etc/systemd/system/sliver.service
 systemctl enable sliver && systemctl start sliver

-# If you run into errors, it might be because sliver files already exist on your system, in /home/kali/.sliver, /root/,sk
+# If you run into errors, it might be because sliver files already exist on your system, in /home/kali/.sliver, /root/.sliver, and ~/.sliver
 ```